-“I'm a Learning Solutions Associate at the American Management Association (AMA).
+“I'm a learning solutions associate at the American Management Association (AMA).
 On a daily basis, I do a lot of project management.
-I handle edits to our training content, and I work with facilitators to make sure they are prepared for training.
+I handle edits for our training content, and work with facilitators to make sure they are prepared for training.
 I also coordinate calls between the client and the facilitators.
 I help with needs analysis for every client to make sure we're delivering the appropriate training.
 Currently, I'm working on a global training program rollout, so my team is using previously created content and translating it into nine different languages.
 I’m also updating one of our training notebooks, so it is reflective of the current AMA style.
 I love working with content that is directly applied to I/O. On a daily basis, I get to see the theories we learn about put to use in an applied context.”

 – Kalie Fiorza

-"I am currently interning at Lieberman Research, Inc., as a Quantitative Research intern.
+"I am currently interning at Lieberman Research Inc. as a quantitative research intern.
 My primary role includes assisting on project management for market research studies, focusing primarily on the healthcare industry.
 At the moment, my team and I are working on a few intercept studies where we are interviewing patients with lung and heart diseases to understand their awareness of advertisements for medications.
-We are also working on a few messages testing awareness/trial/usage studies for other medications, interviewing doctors and HCPs.
+We are also working on a few messages testing awareness/trial/usage studies for other medications, and interviewing doctors and HCPs.
 Almost all of my projects are quantitative in nature, using online surveys to interview respondents.
-I love this internship because it allows me to experience research outside of an academic setting and allows me to see how market research can aid companies in ensuring their products are successful."
+I love this internship because it allows me to experience research outside of an academic setting and lets me see how market research can aid companies in ensuring their products are successful."

 – Felicia Schiefer